QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 When buying a security key, it is important that you change the default credentials, setup password protection for the key, and enable touch confirmation if your key supports such feature.
 Products such as the [Yubikey](#yubikey) have multiple interfaces with seperate credentials for each one of them, so you should go over each interface and set up protection as well.

+If you have to use Email for 2FA, make sure that the email account itself is secured with a proper 2FA method.
+Likewise, if you use SMS 2FA, use a carrier who will not switch your phone number to a new SIM card without account access or use a dedicated VOIP number from a provider with similar security to avoid a [SIM swap](https://en.wikipedia.org/wiki/SIM_swap_scam) attack.

 ## Hardware Security Keys